-Study 1 Hypothesis:
+Study 1 Hypotheses

-Hypothesis 1: The social consensus manipulation will result in different levels of support for highly polarized issues, positively correlated with the social consensus manipulation, such that high levels of social consensus result in increased support.

-Hypothesis 2: Individual differences in Utilitarian orientation (H2a) and Deontological orientation (H2b) will result in different levels of support for the highly polarized issues
+We predicted high social consensus would lead to more positive support for highly polarized issues (H1).
+Additionally, our second hypothesis (H2) is that the two subscales, Utilitarian and Deontological Orientation, of the ethical standards of judgement questionnaire (ESJQ) would be significant predictors of support for these polarized issues (e.g., our hypothesis had no a-priori directional effect).

 Results

-We tested our two hypotheses with a series of within-subjects analysis of variance (ANOVA) models comparing support for our highly polarized issues both before and after our social consensus manipulation.
-We predicted strong social consensus would lead to more positive support for highly polarized issues (H1).
-Additionally, our second hypothesis is that the ethical standards of judgement questionnaire (ESJQ) would be a significant predictor of support for these polarized issues. (e.g., our hypothesis had no a-priori directional effect).
+We tested our two hypotheses with a series of within-subjects analysis of variance (ANOVA) models comparing support for the highly polarized issues both before and after our social consensus manipulation.
 The alpha level for these analyses was .05.

 Social Consensus Manipulation

+Each of our four ANOVA models was composed of our dependent variable (quantified as level of support for our issues), with time, condition, numeracy (subjective and objective), utilitarian orientation, deontological orientation, and health literacy as our ‘simple effect’ predictors.
 To test H1, we conducted a mixed ANOVA with time (pre or post intervention) as a within-subjects factor and our social consensus manipulation (high or low social consensus condition) as a between-subjects factor.

-Each of our four linear regressions was composed of our dependent variable (quantified as level of support for our issues), with time, condition, numeracy (subjective and objective), utilitarian orientation, deontological orientation, and health literacy as our ‘simple effect’ predictors, with the additional interaction of time and condition added to our model to provide evidence for H1.
-Our social consensus manipulation resulted in a significant time x condition interaction, such that in the high social consensus condition, there is a greater pre-post difference in support for our issues in the high versus the low group.
+In support of H1, there was a significant time x condition interaction, such that there was greater increase over time in support for the highly polarized issues in the high social consensus condition compared to the low social consensus condition.
 Our planned analysis revealed that participants in our two social consensus conditions had a statistically significant difference in pattern from pre- to post-intervention (e.g., participants in the high social consensus condition had higher post-intervention scores, and participants in the low social consensus had lower post-intervention scores).
 This pattern was the case for: 1) Universal Health Care, (ßtime x condition = 7.600, p = 0.015), Capital Punishment, (ßtime x condition = 8.238, p = 0.025); and 3) Climate Change, (ßtime x condition = 5.614, p = 0.025).
 The table below briefly summarizes group mean differences between the conditions and times.
 Additionally, see figure ___ below, illustrating this pattern of effects from pre- to post- intervention.